sjgray/Multi-EditROM-Builder/readme.txt

 The "Allow short files" option lets you select binaries less than exactly 2K.

 When your slots are set click "Build It!".
-It will check all 16 slots to make sure:

-1) The file exists
-2) The file is 2048 to 4096 bytes.

 Files are automatically padded to 4096 bytes.

 If all files are ok then it will ask you for a filename to save to.
 Enter one and click SAVE.
 Your EPROM binary file is created!